ugate/node-help/bamboo.md

 There are a few build tasks that can be setup to handle automated Node.js builds in Bamboo.
 These tasks will accomplish the following goals:

 1. Checkout the Node.js application code
-1. Check the .nvmrc file for the required Node.js version and install/update it accordingly using the nvmrc.sh script
+1. Check the base dir of node app `.nvmrc` file for the required Node.js version and install/update it accordingly using the `nvmrc.sh` script on the CI server
 1. Run the build operations such as npm, npx, etc.
 1. Bundle the appication into a single compressed archive